mitsudome-r/autoware_universe/perception/autoware_ground_segmentation_universe/README.md

-# autoware_ground_segmentation
+# autoware_ground_segmentation_universe

 ## Purpose

-The `autoware_ground_segmentation` is a node that remove the ground points from the input pointcloud.
+The `autoware_ground_segmentation_universe` is a node that remove the ground points from the input pointcloud.

 ## Inner-workings / Algorithms